History of nudity: Mesopotamia

 In Mesopotamia, most people owned a single item of clothing, usually a linen cloth that was wrapped and tied.
-Possessing no clothes meant being at the bottom of the social scale, being indebted, or if a slave, not being provided with clothes.
-In the Uruk period there was recognition of the need for functional and practical nudity while performing many tasks, although the nakedness of workers emphasized the social difference between servants and the elite, who were clothed.
+Possessing no clothes meant being at the bottom of the social scale, being indebted, or, if a slave, not being provided with clothes.
+In the Uruk period, there was recognition of the need for functional and practical nudity while performing many tasks, although the nakedness of workers emphasized the social difference between servants and the elite, who were clothed.

 Sculpture representations of nudity indicates positive associations, in particular the fertility of women with large breasts and wide hips.
 The assumption of sexual shame regarding nudity may be based upon later interpretations.
 Male nudity represented defeat in battle and death.
-The identity of the goddess depicted in the Burney Relief is a topic of scholarly debate, Lilith, Ishtar/Inanna or Kilili her messenger, and Ereshkigal being proposed.
+The identity of the goddess depicted in the Burney Relief is a topic of scholarly debate; Lilith, Ishtar/Inanna or Kilili her messenger, and Ereshkigal are proposed.

 Egypt

-For the average person in ancient Egypt clothing changed little from its beginnings until the Middle Kingdom.
-Both men and women of the lower classes were commonly bare chested and barefoot, wearing a simple loincloth or skirt around their waist.
+For the average person in ancient Egypt, clothing changed little from its beginnings until the Middle Kingdom.
+Both men and women of the lower classes were commonly bare-chested and barefoot, wearing a simple loincloth or skirt around their waist.
 Slaves might not be provided with clothing.
 Servants were nude or wore loincloths.
 Although the genitals of adults were generally covered, nakedness in ancient Egypt was not a violation of any social norm, but more often a convention indicating lack of wealth; those that could afford to do so covered more.
 Nudity was considered a natural state.
-Laborers would be naked while performing many tasks, particularly if hot, dirty, or wet; farmers, fishermen, herders, and those working close to fires or ovens.
+Laborers would be naked while performing many tasks, particularly if hot, dirty, or wet; for example, farmers, fishers, herders, and those working close to fires or ovens.